SiLab-Bonn/asiclab/docs/remote_access.md

     HostkeyAlgorithms +ssh-rsa
 ```

 ---

 ## RDP

 For graphical access, RDP has the best performance, with minimal setup.
 By default, Fedora includes a RDP server via the built-in `gnome-remote-desktop` package.
 One limitation is that it only allows for accessing an already existing display session.

+[These RHEL Docs](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/getting_started_with_the_gnome_desktop_environment/remotely-accessing-the-desktop-as-a-single-user_getting-started-with-the-gnome-desktop-environment) explain how to enable desktop sharing on a machine using GNOME.

 1. On the host, check the RDP status